spinach/FantasyPremierLeague.py/README.md

 After cloning the project, you need to have Python 2.7 installed on your machine.
 Go to [Download Python 2.7.12](https://www.python.org/downloads/)

+_If you want to use Python 3, check branch [python3](https://github.com/spinach/FantasyPremierLeague-Api.py/tree/python3)._

 You also need to have the `requests` library on your machine.
 Run the following on your terminal:

 ```